 Know when to go on a fall road trip

 It’s impossible to predict when fall colors will be at their prime when you’re planning fall road trips a year to several months ahead.
 One way to guess is by checking out the peak time from the year before.
 But if you’re planning a last-minute getaway, The Weather Channel publishes maps of current fall foliage peak times.
-And here are the 2017 peak fall foliage dates listed by state from the Farmers Almanac.
+Or check The Farmers Almanac peak fall foliage dates.

 Knowing when to go also helps avoid traffic and crowds.
 We recommend visiting fall foliage high spots in the middle of the week rather than on a busy weekend.

 Know what to do on fall road trips

 Admiring and photographing scenery colored by the changing leaves is a given on a fall road trip.
 But there’s so much more.
 Put those feet on the ground and get your body moving with a hike to really soak up autumn’s splendor.
 In addition to fall color, you’re likely to spot more wildlife from the trail as animals busily prepare for winter.